ussaema/CT_Image_Reconstruction/README.md

 # Computed Tomography Image Reconstruction
-Implemented on the occasion of Ferienakedemie 2018 - Learning the filter performed in the Fourier space
+Implemented on the occasion of Ferienakedemie 2018 - Learning the filter performed in the Fourier space, before the IFFT and before applying the back projection
 ________________________________________________
 Using pyconrad API provided by Department of Computer Science 5 - Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU)
 ________________________________________________